Getting your 5 a day

 We all know we should eat our ‘5 a day’ but not many of us actually achieve this.
 Only 31% of adults and 8% of teenagers are actually achieving 5 portions, with the average intake for adults at 4.2 portions and for teenagers at 2.7 portions each day (National Diet and Nutrition Survey, 2018).

-To get the benefits of 5 a day, you need to eat a variety of fruits and vegetables to get the benefits of 5 a day, rather than just eating 5 portions of the same type of fruit or veg.
+To get the benefits of eating your 5 a day, you need to eat a variety of fruits and vegetables, rather than just eating 5 portions of the same type of fruit or veg.
 Aim for 3 different vegetables and 2 different fruits each day.

-There are lots of easy ways to add extra vegetables to your meals e.g. grated carrots or courgettes in spaghetti Bolognese or cauliflower and green beans in your curry.
+There are lots of easy ways to add extra vegetables to your meals such as grated carrots or courgettes in spaghetti Bolognese or cauliflower and green beans in your curry.
 Red peppers go really well in pasta sauce and you can easily mix peas or spring onions into mashed potato.
-Or simply pop some crunchy lettuce and sliced tomato into your lunchtime sandwich.

 We clearly label which foods and drinks contain one of your 5 a day, so you can easily make the right choice.
 Look out for this logo on pack.